Flu will often get better on its own, but it can make some people seriously ill. It's important to get the flu vaccine if you're advised to.

 Flu vaccines are safe and effective.
 They're offered every year on the NHS to help protect people at risk of flu and its complications.

-• are 65 and over
+• people aged 65 and over

-• receive a carer's allowance, or are the main carer for an older or disabled person who may be at risk if you get sick
+• carers in receipt of carer's allowance, or those who are the main carer of an elderly or disabled person

-• are frontline health and social care workers.
+• frontline health and social care workers

 If your child is in either primary or secondary school, please visit our dedicated webpage with information on how they can get vaccinated.